 Our Epic Vacation: Days 9 & 10

-The morning of Day 9 dawned bright and early, and we were all excited to get to the cruise terminal and board the ship!
+After spending the previous day in Seattle, the morning of Day 9 dawned bright and early, and we were all excited to get to the cruise terminal and board the ship!
 Hooray for cruises!

-It was Sunday, so after that we went up to the ship’s chapel and held a family Sacrament meeting.
+It was Sunday, so after that, we went up to the ship’s chapel and held a family Sacrament meeting.
 We had all been assigned talks or other responsibilities and it was very nice.
 A random lady even came in and sat in on it.
 I hope she had a nice experience.

 After our church service, we walked down to the dining room for MORE FOOD.
 Because cruises are about eating all. the. time.
-Dinner was nice, once my brother Nate and I got past a little misunderstanding. 🙂

 Day 10 was a Sea Day, so we slept in, got breakfast, took the children to kids’ club and proceeded to find some fun things to do on the ship.